 Reduce errors and omissions with a collections and recovery software

 Errors and omissions happen whenever humans get involved.
 If you’re having someone manually go through collections data, it’s likely that the individual in question will end up with errors at some point during the collections lifecycle, which can be frustrating for all parties involved.

 The answer is to try and use automated processes whenever possible.
 Individuals can’t accidentally mistype a name if the system automatically transfers a name from one field to another.
 People can’t accidentally mix up two similar-sounding names if the system looks only for the one you’ve input.
-With Tracers’s tools, you can reduce your incidence of errors and omissions.
+With Tracers’ collection and recovery software, you can reduce your incidence of errors and omissions.